 - Remember Old Nan in Season 1 telling her stories of the White Walkers, riding on dead horses?
 Well, here they are in their full glory.

 - Jorah telling Dany's khalasar to loot all of the gold and jewels from Xaro's palace is a call back to the party Xaro invited her to, where her Dothraki were thinking of ways to steal the gold sculptures they see.
+Two of them can even be seen carrying off the very peacock statue they were interested in.

 - A White Walker sees a member of the Night's Watch, but doesn't kill him for reasons unknown, as happened in The Teaser of the first episode of Season One.